FTirex/HTB-Toxic-Walkthrough/README.md

 ![image](https://user-images.githubusercontent.com/31727214/231881388-ac03b8de-62c9-4193-ae1b-17965e30af7e.png)

-Now everything will be easy The Dev Team did not change the default path so we can inject some shell codes Via User Agent
+Now everything will be easy The Dev Team did not change the default path so we can inject some php reverse shell Via User Agent

 for that you can use Exploit.py file that i create to inject and this is the results